-Why is page speed important for SEO?
+Why is Page Speed Important for SEO?

-With the index now being mobile first, optimizing the page loading speed has never been more important if you want to rank well.
+With the index now being mobile-first, optimizing the page loading speed has never been more important if you want to rank well.
 So how do you know if your website has an okay page speed?
-Well there are quite a few tools available that lets you measure page speed and we introduce you to some of them in this article.
+Well, there are quite a few tools available that lets you measure page speed and we introduce you to some of them in this article.